dalees/nagios-plugins-rabbitmq/README.md

   - Use the `/api/connections` API to gather details of connections used, their state and their throughput

+- check\_rabbitmq\_cluster
+  - Use '/api/nodes' API to report details of the number and status of servers in the cluster.

 - check\_rabbitmq\_objects
   - Use a variety of APIs to count instances of various objects on the server.
 These include vhosts, exchanges, bindings, queues and